 - Director of Purchasing

 - Recommend policy changes.
 Establish and maintain University of Minnesota purchasing processes that incorporate compliance with applicable policies, laws, and guidelines.
 Oversee the competitive process for purchases over the bid threshold.
-Provide assistance to University departments to ensure adequate vendor performance.
-Maintain a vendor relations program that includes new vendor orientation and a vendor access plan.
-Provide a vendor environment that is inclusive, participatory and competitive.
+Provide assistance to University departments to ensure adequate supplier performance.
+Maintain a supplier relations program that includes new supplier orientation and a supplier access plan.
+Provide a supplier environment that is inclusive, participatory and competitive.
 When appropriate, approve requests for exceptions to the Purchasing policy.

 Report purchasing activity to the Board of Regents, and seek approval from the Regents for all purchases of $1,000,000 and over.